ChurnCost.com

 ROI math for a typical deployment

-For a SaaS at $50K to $250K MRR using the Scale plan at approximately $10K annually plus enrichment, the typical ROI sources stack as follows:
+For a SaaS at $50K to $250K MRR ($600K to $3M ARR) on the Pro plan, whose usage-based price at that ARR scale typically lands in the mid-four-figures to low-five-figures annually, plus enrichment, the typical ROI sources stack as follows:

 Finance team time saved: 5 to 15 hours per month on manual MRR / churn / NRR reporting, board prep, cohort triangle building, and ad-hoc CFO queries.
 At $80 to $150 per hour fully loaded, this is $400 to $2,250 monthly, $5K to $27K annually.